 If your head trauma was caused by the negligence of another party, you can file suit against them.
 Doing so may give you the financial compensation you need to cover your medical bills, loss of income, and other costs.
 An experienced personal injury attorney will be able to help you with the process.

-Doehrman Buba – Blunt Force Head Trauma Experts in Indianapolis
+Doehrman Buba Ring – Blunt Force Head Trauma Experts in Indianapolis

-Here at Doehrman Buba, we have helped countless Hoosiers recover the compensation they deserve after their traumatic brain injury.
+Here at Doehrman Buba Ring, we have helped countless Hoosiers recover the compensation they deserve after their traumatic brain injury.
 We would love to work with you too.
-Give us a call today at (317) 844-9999 to set up an initial consultation with one of our Indianapolis personal injury attorneys.
+Give us a call today at (317) 844-9999 to set up an initial consultation with one of our Carmel personal injury attorneys.